ganeshshejwal/TestManagement/README.md

 ### Model Layer

-The model layer defines the structure of Model entities using JPA annotations.
+The model layer defines the structure of Model entities using JPA and lombok annotations.

 ### Database Connectivity